-Under the offering memorandum exemption, purchasers also have a right of action if there is a misrepresentation in the offering memorandum.
+Under the Offering Memorandum Exemption, purchasers also have a right of action if there is a misrepresentation in the offering memorandum.
 If the offering memorandum contains a misrepresentation, the purchaser can sue for rescission (to cancel the agreement) or sue for damages.
 The purchaser can sue not only the issuer, but also all the directors of the issuer on the date of the offering memorandum and those officers and promoters of the issuer who signed the offering memorandum.
-The purchaser's right of action for rescission is available for 180 days after signing the purchase agreement.
-The right of action for damages is available for 180 days after the purchaser learns of the misrepresentation or three years after signing the purchase agreement, whichever is earlier.
+The purchaser's right of action for rescission is available for 180 days after the date of the transaction.
+The right of action for damages is available for 180 days after the purchaser learns of the misrepresentation or three years after the date of the transaction, whichever is earlier.

 Unfair practices include:

-- taking advantage of a person's inability or incapacity to reasonably protect his or her own interest due to a physical or mental infirmity, ignorance, illiteracy, age or inability to understand any matter relating to a decision to purchase, hold or sell a security
+- taking advantage of a person's inability or incapacity to reasonably protect his or her own interest due to a physical or mental infirmity, ignorance, illiteracy, age or inability to understand any matter relating to a decision to purchase, hold or sell a security, and

-If you make a misrepresentation or conduct unfair practices, you have broken BC's securities laws.
-This could result in a fine up to $1 million or imprisonment for up to three years or both.
+If you do any of these prohibited actions, you have broken B.C.'s securities laws.
+This could result in a fine up to $3 million, or imprisonment for up to three years, or both.

-Every person who is in the business of trading or advising must be registered (licensed) with the Commission.
+Every person who is in the business of trading or advising must be registered (licensed) with the BCSC.

 Your small businesses may be exempt from the requirement to register as a dealer if you are “not in the business of trading”.
 In order to qualify for this exemption you must have an active business unrelated to the sale of securities.
 This registration exemption applies to officers, directors and employees of your small business that are involved in raising money through the sale of your securities, unless they:

-- spend most of their time selling your securities
+- spend most of their time selling your securities, or

 If your small business pays someone else to sell your securities, they may be “in the business of trading” and need to be registered.

-With the exception of the private issuer and the employee, director, officer, and consultant exemptions, each time an issuer uses any of the exemptions listed in this material, the issuer must file on or before the 10th day after the distribution, with the Commission, a report of the exempt distribution, Form 45-106F6.
-In addition, if an issuer uses the offering memorandum exemption, it must file, with the Commission, a copy of the offering memorandum on or before the 10th day after the distribution.
+With the exception of the private issuer exemption and the employee, director, officer and consultant exemption, each time an issuer uses any of the exemptions listed in this material, the issuer must prepare and file with the BCSC a report of exempt distribution, Form 45-106F1.
+In addition, if an issuer uses the offering memorandum exemption or the start-up crowdfunding exemption, it must file with the BCSC a copy of the offering memorandum or offering document.